CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/typography.md

 Sans-serifs were chosen because they are easier to read on screens, and are adaptable across platforms and browsers.

 <h3 class="h6">Montserrat</h3>
-<p>Montserrat is only used for major headlines that introduce sections of content.</p>
+<p>Montserrat is only used for headlines that introduce sections of content.</p>
 <div class="row mbxl equal-height">
   <div class="medium-5 columns">
     <div class="sg-swatch sg-swatch--text">